ben-salis/Data-Analysis-Projects/NYC COVID-19 and MTA Joint Analysis /About COVID-19 Counts.md

 objective numbers from a time of tension and confusion.
 They have provided a record of confirmed positive cases, hospitilizations, and deaths as a result of
 COVID-19 in NYC boroughs.
 Any interested parties may find the raw data and DOHMH supporting documents [here](https://data.cityofnewyork.us/Health/COVID-19-Daily-Counts-of-Cases-Hospitalizations-an/rc75-m7u3).

 This dataset ranges from 02/29/2020 to 05/01/2023.
 I will likely seek more recent data soon, but for now this will do.
+The page has not been updated since 05/10/2023, but there are sources for current counts.
 ## Introduction
 My initial goal with this dataset was to design a dashboard.
 I'd already found shapefiles for the NYC boroughs, and felt that a map of the counts could describe the data very well.
 Which boroughs had more COVID-19 cases?
 Which years had the largest hospitalizations?